 A small collection of these.
 Southwestern University [US].

-- Teaching Latin
+- Teaching Latin Grammar

 ‘Whether a teacher bases study on a deductive grammar-translation based method or an inductive reading method, all Latin teachers teach grammar.
 The links below should provide some excellent reference points’.

-Brilliance in Latin
+- Verbal Brilliance in

 50+ PDF files covering specific aspects of grammar.